ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.md

 # Computer vision with {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} and {{site.data.keyword.bpshort}}
 {: #computer-vision-visual-insights-schematics}

 This tutorial walks you through provisioning a dedicated backend virtual server instance (VSI) of {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} (previously PowerAI Vision) in {{site.data.keyword.vpc_full}}(VPC) through {{site.data.keyword.bplong}}.
 Once provisioned, you will upload an image data set, train, deploy, and test an optimized deep learning (image classification) model through a GPU on the VSI.
 You will also deploy a front-end web application through {{site.data.keyword.bplong_notm}} to a new VSI on the same {{site.data.keyword.vpc_short}}.
-Once deployed, you will upload an image for classification by communicating with the backend deployed model exposed an an API.
+Once deployed, you will upload an image for classification by communicating with the backend deployed model exposed as an API.
 {:shortdesc}

 Videos and images have become one of the most interesting data sets for artificial intelligence.
 In particular, deep learning is being used to create models for computer vision, and you can train these models to let your applications recognize what an image (or video) represents.